sidwellr/schotter/schotter3.md

 }
 ```

-The first line uses the `egui_for_window` function to get the "context" that we will use to add widgets.
+The first line uses the `egui_for_window` function to get the egui "context" that we will use to add widgets.
 Then we create the control panel using `egui::Window::new("Schotter Control Panel")`.
+By default, egui panels have a button to collapse them to a tab, which is useful if the panel is in the same window as the sketch.
+But this isn't needed since we are using a separate window, so we include `collapsible(false)`.

 The next bit is some Rust magic, called a "closure".
 We won't get into the Rust details, but this is the syntax we need to build our control panel.
 The skeleton looks like this: